Living and working in Valais

 In Valais, shops are free to organise their own opening hours as long as they comply with the specified closing times.
 Many shops are open until 6.30pm on weekdays and until 5pm on Saturdays.
 Shops in petrol stations, railway stations or in large tourist resorts (seasonal), which are normally open seven days a week and usually open earlier and close later.Additional information

 In principle, if you move to Switzerland, you can take your household effects, collections, pets and car with you duty-free.
 Any items you bring must have been in use for six months before the move, and you must continue to use them afterwards.
 Many removal companies also take care of customs clearance.Additional information

 Employees who work more than eight hours a week are automatically insured by their employer against accidents in their work and leisure time.
 Employees who work less than this are not insured against accidents in their leisure time and must take out their own accident insurance.Additional information

 The ABC of municipalities

 It’s beautiful everywhere in Valais.
 The ABC of municipalities will help you find the place with the perfect living conditions for you.
-It contains portraits that provide an initial overview of the 63 municipalities in German-speaking Valais, divided into districts.
+It contains portraits that provide an initial overview of all the municipalities in Valais, grouped into districts.